disable-gatekeeper/disable-gatekeeper.github.io/README.md

    If you got this message, go to step 4, otherwise jump to the step 7.
 4. Open System Settings, and then go to Privacy & Security.
 5. Scroll down until you see "Allow applications from" dropdown box.
 Choose "Anywhere" on that dropdown box.
-6. When macOS shows you warning that it will make your system less secure, just click "Allow From Anywhere."
+6. When macOS shows you a warning that it will make your system less secure, just click "Allow From Anywhere."
    Enter your administrator password or use Touch ID when requested.
 7. Gatekeeper is now disabled permanently.